-If you want to learn more about Scotland’s castles (perhaps to help decide which add to your Scotland travel itinerary) you will find all the information you need in this article.
-Discover 18 of the best castles in Scotland – where they are located, a short history of each castle plus tips to plan your visit.
+If you want to know more about Scotland’s castles, this article covers 18 of the best castles in Scotland—where they are located, a short history of each castle, and tips to plan your visit.

 No trip to Scotland would be complete without visiting a castle (or two or three) With so many Scottish castles the difficulty isn’t finding a castle to explore the problem comes when deciding WHICH ones to visit!